sunner/SMS2Calendar/README.md

-# AutoSMStoCalendar
+# SMS to Calendar
-Auto add events in SMS to calendar
+Add events in SMSes to calendar